Refugees and internally displaced people of Sudan

-Sudanese refugees are people originating from the country of Sudan, seeking refuge outside the borders of their native country.
+Refugees and internally displaced people of Sudan are people from Sudan who have been forced to leave their homes, either by seeking refuge outside the country or by being displaced within Sudan.
 In recent history, Sudan has been the stage for prolonged conflicts and civil wars, as well as environmental changes, namely desertification.
 These forces have resulted not only in violence and famine but also the forced migration of large numbers of the Sudanese population, both inside and outside the country's borders.
 Given the expansive geographic territory of Sudan, and the regional and ethnic tensions and conflicts, much of the forced migration in Sudan has been internal.
 Yet, these populations are not immune to similar issues that typically accompany refugeedom, including economic hardship and providing themselves and their families with sustenance and basic needs.
-With the creation of a South Sudanese state, questions surrounding southern Sudanese IDPs may become questions of South Sudanese refugees.
+With the creation of South Sudan as an independent state, some people who had previously been considered internally displaced within Sudan could instead come to be classified as cross-border refugees.